-Somewhat lighter are then the two remaining routes from the Vrata Valley.
-These are Tominskova and Cez prag, that go together in the upper part.
-Then we have some paths from another valleys that are about the same difficulty.
-These are paths from the two neighboring valleys, from the more rarely visited valley of Kot and the very popular Krma valley.
-Technically less demanding, but very long are both access from Bohinj, either through the valley of the seven lakes or trough Velo polje.
-In the same category we can give two approaches from the Soca Valley.
+Somewhat lighter are than the two remaining routes from the Vrata Valley.
+These are Tominskova and Cez Prag, which go together in the upper part.
+Then we have some paths from other valleys that are about the same difficulty.
+These are paths from the two neighboring valleys, the more rarely visited valley of Kot and the very popular Krma valley.
+Technically less demanding, but very long are both accessible from Bohinj, either through the valley of the seven lakes or through Velo polje.
+In the same category, we can give two approaches from the Soca Valley.

-And finally, as the easiest route to Triglav we can choose approach from Pokljuka plateau.
+And finally, as the easiest route to Triglav, we can choose an approach from the Pokljuka plateau.
 Firstly, the starting point for the tour is the highest of all, which means that at least height differences must be overcome.
 In addition, this route is also technically the least demanding.
-In the lower part to the Planika Hut there are no problems at all.
-From the hut to the top it is the easiest among all.
+In the lower part to the Planika Hut, there are no problems at all.
+The part from the hut to the top it is the easiest among all.